SudoCode7/Compare-Shop/README.md

 Hey Guys, :-)
 This idea had originally struck me when I was constantly looking on various grocery sites to buy groceries.
-Searching same thing overand over again, which made me to write this program.
+Searching same thing over and over again, which made me to write this program.
 I have compiled 2 programs-

 1. Groceries - Searches for groceries on Bigbasket, Grofers and Jiomart.
 (Recursive for any number of products on list)